stormpath/stormpath-flask/docs/index.rst

 - If a public visitor tries to access the dashboard page directly, they'll be redirected to the login page where they'll be prompted for their credentials (more on this later).

+- We're storing custom data with this user account using Stormpath's custom data feature.
+Stormpath allows you to store up to 10MB of data per user account.

+- Stormpath's custom data is a key-value store behind the scenes (Cassandra), which allows you to store any type of data (including complex nested JSON documents).

 Step 5: Create a Login Page